Wednesday, 10th June 2026

 The Michael J. Fox Foundation for Parkinson’s Research (MJFF) recommends trying to go out during daylight where possible, when it’s warmer and there are more people around to help in case of emergency.
 This is particularly the case in more extreme temperatures such as travelling overseas or visiting the snow.
 Wear layers and cover up to stay warm.

-Although it’s more tempting than ever to stay inside and slow down in Winter, staying active is still vital for your physical and mental wellbeing.
+When the weather outside is cold, it can be tempting to slow down your movement too.
+But staying active is still important for your physical and mental wellbeing.
 Plus, getting up and about has the added benefit of keeping you warm!
-The good news is that there are now plenty of workout and exercise options you can do from home and online if you want to stay home or avoid the cold weather outside.
-For example, PD Warrior offers specially designed neuroactive exercises to retrain your brain and improve Parkinson’s symptoms and provide online coaching as well as an online 10-week challenge.
+The good news is that there are plenty of workout and exercise options you can do from home and online if you want to stay home or avoid the cold weather outside.
+For example, PD Warrior offers specially designed neuroactive exercises to support Parkinson’s symptoms and provide online coaching as well as an online 10-week challenge.

-Listen to the Shake It Up Show podcast to find out from guests like Sandra, Emma and Christine about how exercise – from yoga to hiking and gymnastics – has helped them to manage their Parkinson’s.
+Listen to the Shake It Up Show podcast to find out from guests about how exercise – from yoga to hiking and gymnastics – has helped them to manage their Parkinson’s.

 Parkinson’s can affect your gait and balance so it’s important to be extra careful when out in snow, ice or rainy conditions.
 You can stay safe by:

-Parkinson’s can affect your mental health and MJFF notes that depression is more common in people living with Parkinson’s disease.
-Shorter days, colder weather and more time in side may lead you to feel down.
-Watch out for depressive symptoms and talk to your doctor or a mental health professional if you need help.
+Parkinson’s can affect your mental health and MJFF notes that depression is more common in people living with Parkinson’s.
+Shorter days, colder weather and more time inside may lead you to feel down.

-According to MJFF, when people with Parkinson’s get sick with any illness – including the flu or COVID-19, your Parkinson’s symptoms (motor and non-motor) can temporarily worsen.
+According to MJFF, when people with Parkinson’s get sick with any illness, including the flu, your Parkinson’s symptoms (motor and non-motor) can temporarily worsen.
 Their tips to protect yourself and your health – as well as others – in winter and flu season include: